plumber-cd/kubernetes-dynamic-reclaimable-pvc-controllers/README.md

 ## Features

 - PVC Provisioner
+  - DEPRECATED - functionality is now provided out of the box with `ephemeral` volumes
   - Dynamically create PVC for Pods requesting it via the annotations.
   - Pod is automatically set as `ownerReferences` to the PVC - guaranteeing its deletions upon Pod deletion.
 - PV Releaser